contractvm/doc/source/index.rst

 Contractvm
 ======================================

-ContractVM is a general-purpose framework for decentralized applications.
+Contractvm is a general-purpose framework for decentralized applications.

 Contents: